ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Wizard

 **0-1 WIZARD**
-PRICE VARIES, AVAILABLE T0 VARI0US TEAMS
+PRICE VARIES, AVAILABLE TO VARI0US TEAMS

 ver the years, Wizards in Blood Bowl have brought sports viewers more joy than almost any other form of outside interference, and the fans